 Adverse reactions to injection immunotherapy

 If a small local reaction (less than 5cm diameter of swelling) occurs, continue the schedule as normal.
 If a larger area of swelling (greater than 5cm) occurs, then treat with an oral anti-histamine and maintain the same dose at the next injection.
 A mild systemic reaction is indicated by intense itching, erythema, rhinitis, localized angioedema and is treated by antihistamines and a stepwise reduction of the next dose.
 A more severe systemic reaction includes; laryngeal oedema and respiratory distress and is promptly treated with intra-muscular adrenaline 1:1000 0,5ml solution.
 The adrenaline injection may need to be repeated after 5 minutes if no improvement occurs.
 Oxygen and intravenous fluids may need to be administered with intravenous hydrocortisone 200mg and antihistamines in the case of generalised anaphylaxis.
 A tourniquet can be applied to the limb above the site of allergen injection and a further injection of adrenaline given to the allergen injection site will delay further absorption of allergen.
 If these severe reactions occur, the desensitization immunotherapy program should possibly be abandoned.
+Sublingual immunotherapy is much safer and has a good side effect profile, at worst causing oral itching and some swelling of the tongue.

 Outcome & benefits of successful immunotherapy.